pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Another alternative is to use a mutator function defined at the module level.
-But then the event-specific parts of the aggregate projector will become more distant from definition of the event.
-The issue of setting "private" attributes on the aggregate returns.
-And the common aspects may need to repeated on each part of the projection that handles a particular type of event, which can be repetitive.
+But then the event-specific parts of the aggregate projector will become more distant from the definition of the event.
+The issue of setting "private" attributes on the aggregate appears again.
+And the common aspects may need to be repeated on each part of the projection that handles a particular type of event.
 However, such a function can be passed into the :func:`~eventsourcing.application.Repository.get` method of an :ref:`application repository <Repository>` using the ``projector_func`` argument of that method.